Skip to content

 An image of the Shopify homepage.
 The main text reads: "Start your business.".

 The elephant in the room.
-According to data by Oberlo, Shopify accounts for a whopping 23% of eCommerce market share in the United States.
+According to data by Oberlo, Shopify accounts for a whopping 28% of eCommerce market share in the United States up from 23% in 2021.
 Taking a look at the data year over year, Shopify revenue is skyrocketing.

 Pros: